Boat logo

 New "adaptable" cabins have also been added to offer further capacity for crew when required.
 Interior works were carried out by German interior studio Vedder.

-“The new layout required a complete overhaul of several key systems, including ventilation and electrical infrastructure,” added Oceanco's Life Cycle Support project manager, Edwin Schneider, who was also part of the yacht's original build team.
+“The new layout required a complete overhaul of several key systems, including ventilation and electrical infrastructure,” explained Oceanco's Life Cycle Support project manager, Edwin Schneider, who was also part of the yacht's original build team, at the yacht's relaunch.
 “On a refit of this scale, everything is interconnected, and every decision had to be carefully evaluated for effects.
 With the extent of the changes, we effectively had to open up the entire yacht.”

 Draak was delivered in 2014 as the first yacht built to the PYC standard.
 Her original interiors are owed to Winch Design and inspired by Asia, including materials like wenge, gold leaf, bamboo and marble.